orestis-koutroumpas/Numerical-Solution-of-Schrodinger-Equation/README.md

 To get started with the program, follow these steps:

-1. Download the repository to your local machine:
+1. **Download the repository:**

-   Click on the "Code" button above and choose either "Download ZIP" to download the repository as a zip file.
+   - Click on the "Code" button above and choose either "Download ZIP" to download the repository as a zip file.

 3. Navigate to the project directory: